-This month we will be using a number of St. Patrick's Day and Easter activities and books!
-Some of the games and activities will include finding gold coins for a pot of gold, Jumpin' Jack board game, and an Easter egg hunt to work on following directions, sorting, and matching.
-We will also be learning about community helpers through books and activities.
+This month we will be exploring Space and St. Patrick's Day throughout our activities and books!
+Some of the games and activities will include creating a space scene, finding gold coins for a pot of gold, and playing Pop Rocket.
+We will also learn about community helpers through books and activities.
 We will talk about objects community helpers need to do their jobs, how those objects are used, and who uses each one.